AEIOUstronaut/opendec-compiler-py/README.md

 python compile.py bassline.opendec
 ```

-To compile files that relies on `sounds.opendeci`:
+To compile files that rely on `sounds.opendeci`:
 ```
 python compile.py -I imports harmony.opendec melody.opendec
 ```

-If you want to use an alternative engine, make sure that the binary is in the
+If you want to use an alternative text-to-speech engine, make sure that the
-`bin` directory and run:
+binary is in the `bin` directory and run:
 ```
 python compile.py -I import -e alternative.exe harmony.opendec melody.opendec
 ```